kannanvijayan-zz/Thoughts/binjs_part1.md

 it's not about to execute.

-The challenge is to do this while respecting and adhereing to the general ethos of the Javascript language, being easily accessible to web developers, and having a good compatibility with the existing Javascript ecosystem.
+The challenge is to do this while respecting and adhereing to the general ethos of the JS language, being easily accessible to web developers, and having a good compatibility with the existing JS ecosystem.

 This set of constraints has led to the design decisions in Binary AST.
-With the goal of eliminating unnecessary parsing, we identified and addressed the aspects of plaintext Javascript that prevent that goal.
+With the goal of eliminating unnecessary parsing, we identified and addressed the aspects of plaintext JS that prevent that goal.

-The design we arrived at is not so much a "new syntax" as it is a pre-processed re-packaging of the information in a Javascript source file.
+The design we arrived at is not so much a "new syntax" as it is a pre-processed re-packaging of the information in a JS source file.
-The Binary AST format can be converted to and from plaintext Javascript, including no information that plaintext Javascript doesn't, and we intend to ship bidirectional tooling alongside the final product to make taking advantage of this format as easy as possible.
+The Binary AST format can be converted to and from plaintext JS, including no information that plaintext JS doesn't, and we intend to ship bidirectional tooling alongside the final product to make taking advantage of this format as easy as possible.